 - If needed, contact Julie Szaj to set up a meeting to discuss your content, development, timeline, and Learn@Work needs.

 - Create your content and acquire content reviews from at least 2 colleagues/peers.
 Note: Learning and Development Specialists are available, based on an hourly rate, to create training content.
 Complete the Organizational Change Management Services form to request a Specialist.

 - Upload the content and create your course/class in Learn@Work’s Sandbox (Test) environment.
 Note: You must have Admin Learning access in the system to upload content and create courses.

 - Contact Julie Szaj to set up review from the Content Committee.
+Include the title of the course, Course ID, and Class ID in your email.
 Allow two weeks for review and feedback.